ThomasSteinbach/docker-dwarf-fortress/README.md

 Run `docker run thomass/dwarf-fortress` and follow the instructions.

-By default savegames and movies are stored under "$HOME/dwarf-fortress"
+By default config, savegames and movies are stored under "$HOME/dwarf-fortress"